StephenTemp/StephenTemp.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm a computer science graduate student whose interests lie at the intersection of deep and traditional machine learning methodologies.
+A background in both Computer Vision and Responsible AI teaches one to make the best of both.

 Research Labs
 ------